-Today, I am talking to you about situations where you are at the airport and your flight is delayed or canceled because of the weather (although this tip even applies to any flight delay or cancellation).
+Today, I am talking to you about situations where you are at the airport and your flight is delayed or canceled because of the weather (although this tip even applies to any type of flight delay or cancellation).

 Every time there is a storm and several flights are delayed in Canada, we hear about it in the media.
 People complain and complain.
 At the risk of sounding heartless (which is obviously not the case, it is precisely because there are so many better causes and people who actually deserve pity and help more than stranded passengers), I don’t have much pity for people who complain when they are facing a situation for which they could easily have protected themselves with free insurance.